plblum/jivs/planning/Abandon ExternalIssuesFound.md

 The transport model is also simplified.
 Server-to-client transfer no longer sends two collections. `toValidationPayload()` sends only the combined `IssueFound[]` list. `fromValidationPayload()` restores from that single list.

-On the client side, imported server issues are not treated as client-local `externalIssuesFound`.
-Instead, `fromValidationPayload()` cleans each imported issue and places it into the normal issue path that feeds `getIssuesFound()`.
+On the client side, imported server issues are normalized by `fromValidationPayload()` and then added through the same external issue APIs used by `addExternalIssueFound()`.
+If validator alignment succeeds, the resulting issue is stored in validator-owned state instead of remaining in external issue storage.

-The most important protection is that every imported server issue is marked `displayOnly = true`.
+The most important protection is that every imported server issue is assigned `doNotSave = false`.
 That allows the client to show server-returned issues without letting those imported issues block the client from running its own validation and attempting another server call through `ValidationState.doNotSave`.

 Notes:

 * There is now one public issue shape: `IssueFound`.
+* There are still two operational paths: validator issues and external issues.
 * Internal storage remains separated where that is architecturally useful.
 * Public retrieval remains one combined list.
 * Transport also becomes one combined list.
-* Imported server issues are display-only on the client.
+* Imported server issues are non-blocking on the client because `doNotSave = false` is explicitly forced during import before add.
+* `fromValidationPayload()` replaces the current external issue layer before importing new server issues.

 ## New design workflows